Ctra. Federal Cancun–Playa del Carmen Km. 298, Solidaridad, Quintana Roo

 As for the décor of these lavish suites, think light wood and warm sandstone, all finished with sharp, sheer edges.
 Green pillows on the sofa add one of the few notes of color––a look that's soothingly neutral, or simply austere, depending on your taste.

-Likewise, the public areas rely not on color but on striking architecture to make an impact––more cantilevered decks lend a certain air of midcentury Palm Springs chic to the scenery.
+Likewise, the public areas rely not on color but on striking architecture to make an impact — more cantilevered decks lend a certain air of midcentury Palm Springs chic to the scenery.
 But the buildings themselves, of the same limestone that forms the bedrock, neatly blend in to the background in the right light.
-This effect will likely be even stronger after another year or so, once the new trees have a chance to grow around and between the buildings.

 One of the warmest and most welcoming spaces at Rosewood Mayakoba is the spa.
 Set on its own small island, it is designed to capitalize on the outdoors at every opportunity.
 Every room, including the showers, has huge picture windows, letting in sunlight and views of surrounding greenery.
 The treatment rooms are separate cabins, each with its own deck overlooking the canals.
 You'll also find a pool here, as well as a cenote (a freshwater pool in the limestone bedrock) and a café with its own light–fare menu, including the house refresher, a blend of nutritious green chaya leaves and lime juice.
 Eight spa suites have space for in–room massages and the like.